perokvist/Scaling.Lab/readme.md

 ### Scenario

-The Company the runs the popular RPS-Game-As-A-Service is having trouble to handle traffic and performance.
+The Company that runs the popular RPS-Game-As-A-Service is having trouble to handle traffic and performance.
-The service is single solution with six endpoints.
-They now seeks your help to scale the solution to handle the ever growing traffic.
+The service is a single solution with six endpoints.
+They now seek your help to scale the solution to handle the ever growing traffic.

 In this lab you're going to diagnose their problem and investige options a round azure web sites scaling that could aid in solving the issues.